lorenzopol/OpticReader-v7.0/readme.md

 - traverse the whole exam sheet identifying for each question the hand written answer, if given (check "example exam" in the [Screenshots](#screenshots) and the [Assumptions](#Assumptions) section).
 This is done by submitting each circle/square to three different classifiers.
 Each of them classify the given image and the most voted option gets chosen;
 - from the answers that have been detected a score is generated (as stated in the [Assumptions](#Assumptions) section) by comparing them to the ones given as correct;
-- after all the exams are evaluated, the difficulty score is calculated and applied to all users' scores;
 - a .xlsx file is automatically generated where all the users are sorted by their overall score;
 - exam evaluation is currently done with multiprocessing.

 ## Screenshots
-Some helper screenshots for those who are unfamiliar with the exam sheet layout (this is a recreation created by me)
+Some helper screenshots for those who are unfamiliar with the exam sheet layout (this is a recreation created by me).
 ### Base Template
 ![Base template](screenshots/reduced_res_50QUES.png)
 ### Sample input